pshrmn/foraging/README.md

-##uploador
+##granary

-Web app that runs in conjunction with CollectorJS chrome extension (https://github.com/psherman/collectorjs) to get rules to be used in a crawler
+Web app that runs in conjunction with Forager chrome extension (https://github.com/psherman/forager) to get rules to be used in a crawler

 ###install

-    pip install git+git://github.com/psherman/uploador.git
+    pip install git+git://github.com/psherman/granary.git

 ####usage

 for default folder to save files, call

-    python -m uploador.server
+    python -m granary.server

 to specify which folder to save rules to, use